-In addition to "billable" client work, we encourage associates to work on pro bono assignments through formalized city-wide programs and our own cases.
-Our summer associates regularly participate in city wide pro bono projects including The Sanctuary For Families Courtroom Advocacy Project, the Volunteer Lawyers for the Arts Clinic and the NYC Bar Seminar on Homelessness.
-They also had the opportunity to work on political asylum cases, IP matters (copyright, patent and trademark infringement), corporate governance and landlord/tenant disputes through the many other pro bono organizations that Chadbourne supports.
+In addition to billable client work, we encourage associates to work on pro bono assignments through formalized city-wide programs and our own cases.
+Our summer associates regularly participate in city wide pro bono projects including The Sanctuary For Families Courtroom Advocacy Project, the Volunteer Lawyers for the Arts Clinic and the Youth About Business program.
+They also have the opportunity to work on political asylum cases, IP matters (copyright, patent and trademark infringement), corporate governance and landlord/tenant disputes through the many other pro bono organizations that Chadbourne supports.

 Levels of Mentoring

-Our mentoring process provides students with a partner mentor as well as an associate mentor.
-This not only gives them the opportunity to form a relationship with a partner, but also provides experience with different clients and industries.
+Our mentoring process provides students with a senior mentor as well as a junior mentor.
+This not only gives them the opportunity to form a relationship with a senior member of the Firm, but also provides experience with different clients and industries.
 The associate mentor guides the summers through day-to-day life at the office.

 In addition to designated partner and associate mentors, there are also work assignment mentors from each of the major practice areas.
 These senior associates provide guidance on their areas of expertise and feedback on work.

 Feedback is an important and on-going component of the summer experience.
-Associates receive informal feedback throughout the summer, with formal at the midpoint of the summer and upon departure.
+Associates receive informal feedback throughout the summer, with formal feedback at the midpoint of the summer and upon departure.

 Practical Training and Workshops